Juan013/adhoc-ROS-Mobile/README.md

 ## Results

-The results of this test will be shown on a paper submitted to the Robotics and Automation Letters.
-If the paper is accepted, more explanation will be written here.
+The IoCA architecture for robotic manipulators and the result of using this app within it have been the subject of a research paper submitted to the IEEE Robotics and Automation Letters.
+If the paper is accepted, more explanation will be shown here.

 ## Activity for controlling the robotic manipulator

 <p align="center">
     <img src="images/ad-hocRM.jpg" alt="Custom Master Chooser" width="200" />
 <p/>

+## How to use

 ## References